4tronix/Agobo/readme.txt

-motorTest.py - runs through basic motor commands motorTest2.py - *Try this first* drives the motors using keyboard arrow keys and , and . for speed sonarTest.py - prints the distance in cm to the nearest sonar reflecting object every second
+motorTest.py - runs through basic motor commands motorTest2.py - *Try this first* drives the motors using keyboard arrow keys and , and . for speed sonarTest.py - prints the distance in cm to the nearest sonar reflecting object every second switchTest.py - prints the state of the mode switch once per second

 strandtest.py - flashes colour changes to the neopixel on PlusPlate.
 Requires _rpi_ws281x library from https://learn.adafruit.com/neopixels-on-raspberry-pi/software to be installed.